Clinical-Genomics/scout/docs/admin-guide/updating-individuals.md

 | upd_regions_bed     | path to upd_regions_bed                                     |
 | upd_sites_bed       | path to vcf2cytosure file                                   |

-rhocall_bed and rhocall_wig files are both obtained from [rhocall](https://github.com/dnil/rhocall), a software that calls and annotates UPDs from VCF files.
+rhocall_bed and rhocall_wig files are both obtained from [rhocall](https://github.com/dnil/rhocall), a software that calls and annotates autozygosity from VCF files.

 tiddit_coverage_wig files are obtained from [tiddit](https://github.com/SciLifeLab/TIDDIT), a software in turn is used to call structural variants.